online doctor logo

 Osteomyelitis is often misdiagnosed due to its symptoms resembling those of other jaw, skull, or face conditions.
 If osteomyelitis is confirmed as the source of your pain, your doctor will prescribe antibiotics to treat the infection.

-Experiencing pus and odor from wisdom tooth?
+Experiencing pus and pain from your wisdom tooth?
+Get antibiotics for dental infections to prevent tooth loss.

 How do you get rid of a jawbone infection?